Orchard

 her way out?
 Don't pretend you don't

-know what I want
+know what I want, said every snake

 in the grass.
 Survival means no one